 Daniel Roque, MD

-Dr. Roque is an Assistant Professor of Neurology in the UNC Department of Neurology.
+Dr. Roque is an Associate Professor of Neurology in the UNC Department of Neurology.
 He is board-certified in neurology.

 Eldad Hadar, MD

 Dr. Hadar is a Vice Chair and Professor in the Department of Neurosurgery.
 He is board-certified in neurosurgery and has undergone extensive additional training in functional neurosurgery—the subspecialty of neurosurgery which relates to DBS.

 Dr. Browner is an Associate Professor of Neurology in the Department of Neurology and Clinical Director of the Movement Disorders Center at UNC Hospitals.
 She is board-certified in neurology and specializes in movement disorders.

 Dr. Sklerov is an Assistant Professor of Neurology in the Department of Neurology.
 She is board-certified in neurology and specializes in movement disorders.

 Dr. McClure is an Assistant Professor in the UNC Department of Psychiatry and a board-certified general adult psychiatrist with clinical experience in the assessment of—as well as research experience in neuroimaging of—treatment-resistant mental illness.

 Collectively, our team has had experience with hundreds of patients treated with DBS.
 We feel we offer the best and most complete combined medical and surgical program in the region.
 We utilize detailed microelectrode recordings in the operating room to ensure the best possible electrode placement.
 Dr. Murrow directly performs all of the subsequent programming of the devices, while making any necessary medication adjustments.